 NOTE 1: In addition to the paging in clause 6.12, other paging strategies is up to AMF implementation.

 NOTE 2: The details of the paging are specified by the RAN WGs.

+NOTE X: The AMF has configured knowledge of the MBS support status of NG-RAN node(s).

 6. Receiving the paging, the UE(s) in CM-IDLE state sends Service Request message to the AMF, see clause 4.2.3 of TS 23.502 [6].